Skip to Content

 The ponds are connected by a series of bridges that make walking between the ponds easy and create some gorgeous photo opportunities.
 Bring lunch along to enjoy at one of the many picnic areas and firepits here.
 You might also spot wildlife around the ponds including elk, mule deer, and a fox or two.

 Continue further along past the ponds to visit Lake Minnewanka.
 This is the largest of the lakes in Banff National Park and the scenery here is breathtaking with the mountains on display.
-Have a picnic or take a Lake Minnewanka boat cruise here in the summer or enjoy cross-country skiing and snowshoeing in the winter.
+Enjoy cross-country skiing and snowshoeing in the winter or have a picnic or take a Lake Minnewanka boat cruise here in the summer.

 Related Read: A great way to see animals around Banff (including grizzly bears!) is to join a wildlife tour in Banff National Park!